mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/fd.md

 To begin, we'll use `open` to create file descriptors to `fileold` and non-existent `filenew`.
 The file descriptors can be referenced through their integer values, which we store in `int`s.
-We'll call `open` twice for both files, but we'll pass in a different flag and mode to each syscall, determining the file descriptor behavior:
+We will call `open` twice for both files, but we'll pass in a different flag and mode to each syscall, determining the file descriptor behavior:

 ```
 int fdnew;